hongzhonglu/vivarium/doc/getting_started.rst

     $ python -m vivarium.environment.boot --type <type> --id <id> [--outer-id <outId>]

 .. note:: If you get errors from Python about being unable to find
-    ``vivarium``, make sure you've set your PYTHONPATH correctly.
+    ``vivarium``, make sure you've set your PYTHONPATH to include vivarium.
 See :ref:`pythonpath` for details.

 where ``<type>`` is the agent type, ``<id>`` is the identifier for this agent, and ``<outId>`` is an optional argument that stipulates that the agent should be placed inside the agent with identifier ``<outId>``.
 This outer agent will almost always be an environment.
-There is also an optional ``--config '{...}'`` argument you can use to configure the agent.
+You can also provide an optional ``--config '{...}'`` argument you can use to configure the agent.

 .. todo:: Link to information on configuration

-Ther are many possible agent types.
-To see them all check out the help text like this:
+To see the other agent types, check out the help text like this:

 .. code-block:: console